asayah/Axway-Amplify-Mesh-Init/README.md

 # Axway-Amplify-Mesh-Init

 Axway Amplify: https://platform.axway.com/
-Axway Amplify Mesh Governance is a Solution to Govern multiple Service Meshes For a Unified Interface.
+Axway Amplify Mesh Governance is a Solution to Govern multiple Service Meshes From a Unified Interface.

 The following helm chart creates:
 - A Tls selft signed CA secret for Istio ingress gateway